tomas-862/misc/CCNP_SP_CORE_AUTOMATION/README.md

 Welcome to my **CCNP_SP_CORE_AUTOMATION** repository!
 This directory contains the Markdown and Python files that I have created to prepare for the CCNP SP Core Network Automation sections.

-## Repository Overview

-This repository is designed to provide you with resources for understanding network automation as part of the CCNP Service Provider Core exam preparation.
-You will find a combination of foundational concepts and advanced topics covered through practical examples.

 ### Repository Contents

 - **1_Automation_basics_PY/**: